dgraph-io/dgraph/wiki/content/deploy/index.md

 * A port on which to run a worker node, used for Dgraph's communication between nodes. (option `--workerport`, default: `12345`)
 * An address and port at which the node advertises its worker.  (option `--my`, default: `localhost:workerport`)
 * Estimated memory dgraph can take. (option `--memory_mb, mandatory to specify, recommended value half of RAM size`)
+* If you are running multiple dgraph instances on same machine for testing, you can use port offset to let dgraph use `default port + offset` instead of specifying all the ports. (option `--port_offset`)

 {{% notice "note" %}}By default the server listens on `localhost` (the loopback address only accessible from the same machine).
 The `--bindall=true` option binds to `0.0.0.0` and thus allows external connections. {{% /notice %}}